jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.17 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “There is a quickstart, tutorials, and documentation.”
+- There is a quickstart, tutorials, and documentation.
-- “The codebase of preCICE appears well structured and maintainable”
+- The codebase of preCICE appears well structured and maintainable.
-- “There are dev docs”
+- There are dev docs”

 From a technical perspective, considering preCICE's architecture and features:
-- preCICE itself focuses on logging coupling-related events (time window progression, communication, mapping, convergence), while each coupled solver keeps its own logs.
-It does not provide a centralized logging framework or structured error correlation across all components.
 - preCICE is accompanied by extensive documentation, tutorials, and reference examples for various solver combinations.
 This supports onboarding and integration, though documentation is focused on coupling rather than full workflow orchestration.

 ### Overall Assessment